-To schedule an appointment with Kendra, please log in to the Student Success Dashboard
+To schedule an advising appointment, please log in to the Student Success Dashboard.

-- Click 'Get Advising' in the upper right corner of the home page.
+- Click “Schedule Appointment” in the upper right corner of the home page.

-- Choose the location as 'Natural Science Advising' (for both NatSci and Lyman Briggs students)
+- Choose “Natural Science Advising” under Pick a Service Category (for both NatSci and Lyman Briggs students).